cjmatta/prometheus-http-servicediscovery-confluent-cloud/README.md

 # Prometheus HTTP Service Discovery for Confluent Cloud

-This service provides an HTTP-based service discovery implementation for Prometheus to scrape metrics from Confluent Cloud.
+This service provides an HTTP-based service discovery implementation for Prometheus to scrape metrics metadata from Confluent Cloud.

 ## Overview